rmkrupp/cards/planning/rules.md

 For each player:

-All trigger, spell, and unattached equipment cards go in a special zone.
+All trigger, effect, and unattached equipment cards go in a special zone.

 All characters go in a single zone, numbered from the zone closest to the player to the zone farthest.
 There can be as many zones as there are